tejashazaree/Road_Accident-Data-Analysis-Excel/README2.md

 * Analyzing road accident data can provide valuable insights into the factors contributing to accidents and help in making data-driven decisions to improve road safety.
 If you have specific data or need help with a particular analysis, feel free to share more details! *

-The raw data was in .csv format.
+## Note: The raw data was in .csv format.
 We converted it to .xlsx format for two reaons
 	1. xlsx format has better compression than csv thus smaller file size and
 	2. Support for a table structure as in excel table Format.
 	[01_First_Data_View.png]